 July 10, 2007

-A welder from Bost makes realistic scupltures depicting boats, motorcycles, cars, and planes using discarded junk found in garbage piles, yard sales, flea markets, and dumps.
+A welder from Boston makes realistic scupltures depicting boats, motorcycles, cars, and planes using discarded junk found in garbage piles, yard sales, flea markets, and dumps.

 It isn't easy to take a perfectionist's approach to found-object sculpture.
 The first task is finding the right pieces that will help create a shell of the project, let's say a car.
 Next comes the daunting chore of sifting through and searching for parts and pieces that will bring the car to life—a steering wheel, headlights, a tailpipe, even dashboard components.
 The amount of precision and detail involved in giving life to such a complex object takes years.